+'''

 CC.loadFlushPuck

+'''

 The Manipulator will retrieve the Flush Puck from the garage and move it to the collection stage.
-If the tension is too high and the clamp will have difficulty removing the Flush Puck from the garage, decrease the tension.
+If the tension is too high the Manipulator will have difficulty removing the Flush Puck from the garage, decrease the tension.